Impact of An Attack: Combating A Data Breach

 - Change your passwords: If your login credentials were compromised in the breach, change your passwords immediately.
-Make sure to use strong, unique passwords for each account, and consider using a password manager to help you create and manage secure passwords.
+Use strong, unique passwords for each account, and consider using a password manager to help you create and manage secure passwords.

-- Enable two-factor authentication: Two-factor authentication adds an extra layer of security to your accounts by requiring a second form of verification, such as a code sent to your phone, in addition to your password.
+- Enable two-factor authentication: Two-factor authentication adds an extra layer of security to your accounts by requiring a second verification form, such as a code sent to your phone and your password.
 Enable two-factor authentication on all of your accounts to help prevent unauthorized access.

 - Check your accounts: Check your financial accounts, credit reports, and any other accounts that may have been affected by the breach for any suspicious activity.
 Report any unauthorized activity to the appropriate financial institution or company.

-- Improve your email security: Many data breach occur as a result of phishing emails or other email-based attacks.
-Improve your email security by using a strong spam filter, being cautious about opening attachments or clicking links in emails, and enabling two-factor authentication on your email account.
+- Improve your email security: Many data breach occur due to phishing emails or other email-based attacks.
+Improve your email security by using a solid spam filter, being cautious about opening attachments or clicking links in emails, and enabling two-factor authentication on your email account.

 - Monitor your personal information: Monitor your personal information, such as your Social Security number and other sensitive data, for any signs of fraudulent activity.
 Consider placing a fraud alert or credit freeze on your credit report to help prevent identity theft.